Haltwhistle Burn: Roman fort

 Just to the north of the fort are three separate Roman marching camps.

 Citizen science

 The Haltwhistle Burn has been used as an important pilot site for an innovative citizen science research project led by Newcastle University.
 The project enabled the local community to monitor the weather and water environment using simple and low-cost methods, including rainfall, river levels and flood events.
-This has provided locals and scientists, who are concerned about preserving the health of the Haltwhsitle Burn, with increased knowledge in order to manage flood risk, water quality and river morphology issues.
+This has provided locals and scientists, who are concerned about preserving the health of the Haltwhistle Burn, with increased knowledge in order to manage flood risk, water quality and river morphology issues.
 These citizen science observations are being used to fill the data gaps in order to understand and manage location-specific issues.
 Commencing in 2013, the project was one of the first in the UK to explore and implement citizen science in this way.